anton96vice/Portfolio/MATH STUDENTS ANALYSIS/Readme.md

 # General information

-The following project is based on the student performance dataset.
-The scope of the project is to analyze the information and learn python features for extracting useful information from the data
+The scope of the project is to analyze the information and learn python features for extracting useful information from the data and visualizing and plotting the data

 ## Lessons Learned:
 * data cleaning